haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/data.md

 ### var {#var-tag}

-`<var>` is an element that can be used to grab a key value from another entity.
-For example, when creating a customer with the `<createData>` action, the server responds with the auto-incremented ID of that customer.
+`<var>` is an element that can be used to grab a key value from another entity. 例如， when creating a customer with the `<createData>` action, the server responds with the auto-incremented ID of that customer.
 Use `<var>` to access that ID and use it in another data entity.

 Attributes|Type|Use|Description
 ---|---|---|---